 Vicki Veltri asked if any states collect denied claims data and whether CT should be collecting this information.
 Ms. Green outlined several of the reasons why claims are denied and Mr. Prettenhofer added that collecting denied claims may pose a data feed size concern.
 Mary Taylor explained that a claim denied one month can be paid the following month, and that no other state APCDs currently collect denied claims.
 A discussion ensued on the policy reasons and implications of collecting denied claims.
 Ms. Green stated that all comments will be noted and the topic of denied claims will be revisited in future meetings.
 Mr. Prettenhofer added that collecting denied claims would push back the timeline of providing consumer-facing decision support in the fall of 2014.
 Mr. Counihan agreed that pushing back the timeline for substantive reports is something that Access Health CT would like to avoid.

+Ms. Green provided a summary on the availability of race, language, and ethnicity based on past research.
+She reported race was typically completed for 2% - 10% of enrollees, because this information is not regularly collected on insurance forms.
+Ms. Veltri noted that this may be improving in the future as the health exchange enrolls members and collects this information.
+Mr. Counihan noted an appeal was made to CMS for REL to be a mandated field, however it was deemed unlikely to succeed given member sensitivities about discrimination and rate setting by insurers.
+Mr. Katz sought confirmation that REL fields would be included in the DSG, and would be used as a foundation for future progress.
+Mr. Villagra reiterated the importance of REL data as a requirement to meet state health reform goals in eliminating disparities in healthcare.
+He voiced concern about 2%-10% being too low, and the need for a collaborative process to take place in collecting this data in the future.

-Ms. Green provided a summary of carrier comments on the Data Submission Guide.
-These comments included: challenges to meeting minimum data standards; standardization to X-12 is an issue; challenges to supplying race and ethnicity data; uncertainty on definition of “CT resident”; carrier internal lead time; importance of good relationship with data management vendor.
+Ms. Green also provided a summary of carrier comments on the Data Submission Guide.
+These comments included: challenges to meeting minimum data standards; standardization to X-12 is an issue; uncertainty on definition of “CT resident”; carrier internal lead time; importance of good relationship with data management vendor.

 Ms. Taylor stated that X-12 accepts proposed changes for consideration, although this process requires consensus from several states and can take a long time.
 Mr. Counihan asked whether X-12 data elements align with risk-adjustment.
 Mr. Prettenhofer responded that they do not and added that X-12 standards are currently only available for the medical claims file.
 A brief discussion ensued about possible integration of the APCD with the State Innovation Model (SIM) effort.
 Mr. Counihan stated that the APCD process is iterative and advocated sticking to the current timeline for providing consumer-facing decision support.
 The Advisory Group agreed to revisit integration at a later date.